Ronakkadhi/awesome-ai-apis/README.md

 Finding and testing AI APIs shouldn't be a hassle.
 This repo gives you:
 - **Curated APIs** - 50+ vetted AI services across all major categories
-- **Working Examples** - Copy-paste cURL and Fetch examples that work
+- **Working Examples** - Copy-paste cURL and Fetch examples that actually work
 - **Easy Testing** - Individual API collections for immediate testing

 ## 🚀 Quick Start